OpenFreeEnergy/openfe/docs/cookbook/index.rst

 .. container:: deflist-flowchart

     * Setup
+        - .. container:: flowchart-sidebyside

+            -

+              .. rst-class:: flowchart-narrow
+            -   - :class:`Protocol`
+                    Simulation procedure for an alchemic mutation.

+                    .. rst-class:: arrow-down
+                -

-        - Chemical component definition
+            -   - Chemical component definition
                     SDF, PDB, RDKit, OpenFF Molecule, solvent spec, etc.

                   .. rst-class:: arrow-down
                 - :any:`Loading Molecules`

                 - Component
                     A component of a chemical system.

                 - .. container:: flowchart-sidebyside

-            -
-                - :class:`SmallMoleculeComponent`
+                    -   - :class:`SmallMoleculeComponent`
                             Small molecule components describe the ligands that will be mutated.

-                - .. container:: flowchart-sidebyside

-                    -
-                        -
                             .. rst-class:: arrow-down
-                        -

-                    -
-                        -
-                            .. rst-class:: arrow-down
                         - :any:`Creating Atom Mappings`

                         - :class:`LigandAtomMapping`
-                            Mapping between atoms in one small molecule and those in another for a single transformation (network edge).
+                            Corresponds atoms in one small molecule to those in another.

                             .. rst-class:: arrow-down
                         -

-                - :class:`LigandNetwork`
-                    A network of mutations between the provided ligands.

-                    .. rst-class:: arrow-down
                     -

-            -
                         - :class:`SmallMoleculeComponent`, :class:`SolventComponent`, :class:`ProteinComponent`
                             All components are included in the ChemicalSystem

                           .. rst-class:: arrow-down
+                        - :any:`Assembling into ChemicalSystems`

+                        - :class:`ChemicalSystem`
+                            The complete system of chemical components required to simulate a given transformation target.

+                          .. rst-class:: arrow-down
                         -

-                - :class:`ChemicalSystem`
+        - :class:`Transformation`
-                    A description of the system that each ligand lives in.
+            A single transformation

           .. rst-class:: arrow-down
         -

         - :class:`AlchemicalNetwork`
             A complete description of a simulation campaign, including the :class:`LigandNetwork` and a :class:`ChemicalSystem` for each ligand.